mquandalle/meteor-jade/README.md

 in order to push `html` files ahead of everything else.
 It's not possible for a package to register an extension name to benefit of the same behavior yet.

-What you can do, as a temporary solution, is to rename yours `myfile.jade`, into `myfile.jade.html`.
+What you can do, as a temporary solution, is to rename your `myfile.jade`, into `myfile.jade.html`.
 This package will continue to compile it like before, and the Meteor hack will push the file before your code.